helluvamatt/Minecraft-Overviewer/README.rst

 * nbt.class.php needs to be placed in "*<LOCATIONOFOVERVIEWER>/web_assets*".
 You can download nbt.class.php from <http://thefrozenfire.com/2010/12/nbt-decoderencoder-for-php/>.
 Look for the link to his Subversion repository and nbt.class.php should be listed there.

-* You will need to edit the file "*<LOCATIONOFOVERVIEWER>/web_assets/info.php*".
-The second line, where it says "*<serverDIR>/level.dat*", replace that with the location of the level.dat file of your minecraft world.
+* You will need to edit the file "*<LOCATIONOFOVERVIEWER>/web_assets/mcweather/getServerWeather.php*".
+Where it says "*<serverDIR>/level.dat*", replace that with the location of the level.dat file of your minecraft world.

 Compiling the C Extension
 -------------------------